 Recognizing the fallout from the pandemic and the continued impacts that COVID-19 is having on our state, homeowners and the solar energy industry, AriSEIA once again filed a letter to the docket in staunch opposition to a rate reduction.
 Simply put, right now is not the time to risk more jobs and to make it more expensive for people to place rooftop solar on their homes.
 By lowering the export rate, it makes it harder to save money with solar and risks many jobs to the industry.

 After hearing AriSEIA’s concerns on the far-reaching impact a reduction to the export rate would cause, Commissioner Lea Marquez-Petersen offered an amendment to each application.
 Her amendment recognized the ongoing hardships that COVID-19 has caused, and while it approves the step-down, it concurrently sets the effective date to 2021 in order to give property owners an additional year to install rooftop solar.
-We'd also like to thank and recognize Commissioner Kennedy for her friendly amendment that would also have delayed the RCP step-down.
+We'd also like to recognize Commissioner Kennedy for her friendly amendment that would also have delayed the RCP step-down.

 In addition to the letter to the docket, members of AriSEIA, the Board of Directors and myself testified in opposition to the UNS, TEP and APS applications.
 Further, AriSEIA came out in full support of the Commissioner Lea Marquez-Petersen amendment.
 After all testimony and discussion was heard, the Commission voted 3-2 in support of Commissioner Marquez-Petersen’s amendment, and ultimately all three applications were approved as amendment in a 4-1 vote.